ACCESS-NRI/access-om3-configs/documentation/docs/pages/inputs/Forcing-data-models.md

 The net freshwater flux across the ocean's surface is given by the `wfo` diagnostic (sometimes the native MOM name `PRCmE` is used).
 Freshwater fluxes are associated with six different processes:

-1. Precipitation, captured by the `precip` diagnostic.
-Total precipitation is the sum of:
+1. Total precipitation, captured by the `precip` diagnostic.
+This is the sum of liquid precipitation `lprec` and frozen precipitation `fprec`.
-   - Liquid precipitation, captured by `lprec`
-   - Frozen precipitation, captured by `fprec`
 2. Evaporation, captured by `evap`.
 (This also includes sublimation, condensation and deposition).
 3. Liquid runoff, captured by `lrunoff` or `friver`
 4. Frozen runoff, captured by `frunoff` or `ficeberg`